scottyv6/ReadmeGen/output/README.md

 # README Generator
-# Boot Camp Spot Assignment 9

   [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

   ## Description
   ---
-  This app generates a formatted README file.
-The users is prompted with a series of questions and the answers are then used to generate the README file.
+  This app generates a formatted README.md file.
+The users is prompted with a series of questions and the answers are then used to generate the README.md file.
-  Click [here](https://drive.google.com/file/d/1yeIZft4KWqIH6g8yTAaheOq6vGF7li1B/view?usp=sharing) for a video showing the application in use.
-  A sample automatically generated README file can be found [here](./output/README.md).

   ## Table of Contents
   - [Installation](#installation)